ec-europa/toolkit/docs/guide/configuring-project.rst

 Runtime configuration
 ^^^^^^^^^^^^^^^^^^^^^

-There are multiple ways to provide runtime configurations.
+You can also override the default configurations from your project codebase.
+There are multiple ways to provide runtime configurations and `consolidation/annotated-command#hooks`_ provides the various types of hooks in the command processing request flow.
+Hooks make it possible to add features like validation, logging, auditing, input sanitization, dry-run support, or UX improvements without altering your command logic.

+Examples:

 **Override a configuration value in runtime**